Drag queen: Societal reception

 Drag has come to be a celebrated and important aspect of modern gay life, but has also been criticized for degrading women.
 In the era of second-wave feminism some women "were angry and appalled by what they perceived as the charade of femininity expressed by some drag queens and transsexual women."
 These critics compared drag to blackface and saw it "as a kind of gender minstrel."

 Many gay bars and clubs around the world hold drag shows as regular events or for special parties.
 Several "International Drag Day" holidays have been started over the years to promote the shows.
-In the United States Drag Day is typically celebrated in early March.
+In the United States, Drag Day is typically celebrated in early March.

 A televised drag competition, RuPaul's Drag Race, is the most successful program on the Logo television network.
 In 2016, the show won a Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program.
 In 2018, the show became the first show to win a Primetime Emmy Award for Outstanding Reality-Competition Program and a Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Program in the same year.

 RuPaul received a star on the Hollywood Walk of Fame for his contributions to the television industry on 16 March 2018, making him the first drag queen to be given such an award.

+Moral panic

+A moral panic called drag panic has emerged in the United States in relation to drag queen performers.
+It alleges that contact between children and drag queens would involve drag queens attempting to molest them or indoctrinate them into the "queer way of life".
+This moral panic has also been linked to the LGBT grooming conspiracy theory, also from the United States.